AsserMahmoud-DS/MouseMovementBased-Confusion_Detector/README.md

 # MouseMovementBased-Confusion_Detector
 A Machine learning model that aims to detect confusion based on mouse movements for students on LMS This repo Contains Documentation that has every step done to this project in it.
-The document also contains Huggingface🤗 link for implementation to call the model as api.
+The document also contains Huggingface 🤗 link for implementation to call the model as api.
 ## Flow
 1- Get mouse coordinates from LMS <br>
 2- Identify patterns <br>